-This easy Slow Cooker Pineapple Brown Sugar Pulled Pork recipe is smothered in homemade pineapple brown sugar barbecue sauce!
-Sweet, tangy and so tender!
+This Slow Cooker Pineapple Brown Sugar Pulled Pork recipe is smothered in my favorite homemade pineapple brown sugar barbecue sauce!
+It’s sweet, tangy, tender, and involves barely any prep.
+Serve it on buns, in tacos, or over rice for a true crowd-pleasing dish.

-You thought you were getting a new recipe, and all I did was find one more thing to douse in my favorite Pineapple Brown Sugar Barbecue Sauce.
+You thought you were getting a new recipe, but all I really did was find one more thing to douse in my favorite Pineapple Brown Sugar Barbecue Sauce (because we all know and love these Slow Cooker Pineapple Brown Sugar Meatballs already!).

 Slow Cooker Pineapple Brown Sugar Pulled Pork